& provide emergency services

 An oil furnace that's more than 10 years old can be functioning perfectly but only converting about 65% of the fuel's energy potential into usable heat, the rest goes up the chimney.
 Newer oil furnaces are available that operate above 90% efficiency.

 Halco can evaluate your current heating system and provide a free quote on a super-efficient system that will save you money.
-Contact us today for a Free Estimate for oil furnace installation or replacement in Ithaca, Rochester, Syracuse, Webster, Elmira, Fairport, Auburn, Cortland, Canandaigua, Pittsford, and more areas!
+Contact us today for a Free Estimate for oil furnace installation or replacement in Ithaca, Rochester, Syracuse, Webster, Lansing, Fairport, Auburn, Cortland, Canandaigua, Pittsford, and more areas!

 A furnace boiler or water heater burns fuel to generate heat and needs to put that heat into an air stream in your ducts, or into water in your pipes.
 The efficiency rating is what percentage of that heat gets into your air or water.
 What happens to the rest of the heat?
 It goes up the chimney and is lost into the sky.
 Therefore, a 15-year-old furnace that is 65% efficient is putting 35% of the heat you paid for up the chimney.
 A 96% efficient furnace only "wastes" 4%!
 A big difference!
 And since the cost of the fuel you put through a furnace, boiler or water heater during its lifetime is much greater than the cost of the unit itself, it's worth it to install the very highest efficiency equipment available!
 Let Halco accomplish this in your home!